 These solutions support HIPAA compliance and offer the convenience of instant messaging and texts.
 They can help speed up processes like admissions and discharges, reduce the potential for errors, and can even help to improve patient outcomes.

 CEs are required to keep digital communications for six years.
 This may require a lot of storage space.
 The problem may, however, be solved using encrypted email archiving.
-These email archives encrypt stored PHI and also create an index of emails that facilitates easy access and allows the archive to be searched, in contrast to standard backups.
+These email archives encrypt stored PHI, remove duplicated content in email threats to save space, and create an index of emails that facilitates easy access and searches quicker than by standard backups.
 This makes information retrieval quick and easy if messages need to be found as part of legal discovery or if they need to be provided for a compliance audit.

 Simply put, yes, emails can be used to transmit PHI.
 However, before using email services to share protected health information, CEs and BAs should ensure that the email service that they use has enacted security protocols in line with the minimum standards established by the HIPAA Security Rule.
 All employees should receive training on how to use these services in a HIPAA-compliant manner.

 There are a number of ways in which using emails to send PHI can lead to HIPAA violations.
 If emails are left open on desktops, for example, any passerby may be able to see information such as patient names contained in email subject headings, or open emails and access unprotected healthcare data.
 Emails may also be accidentally sent to unauthorized individuals, breaching the HIPAA Privacy Rule.
 If employees use their own devices to access work emails, and then that device is lost, it could then lead to a HIPAA breach.
 Care should be taken to ensure that employees understand these dangers and that safeguards are in place to protect against them.